Updated on March 3, 2026

 Futureproofing and Scalability

-This means you can start with one Powerwall 3 and easily upgrade by adding a “dumb” version of the battery as your energy needs grow.
-Tesla has announced that you will be able to stack up to 16 “dumb” units for a total of 216kWh.
+You can start with one Powerwall 3 and add expansion units as your energy needs grow.
+Tesla has confirmed you can stack up to 16 of them for a total of 216kWh.

 Installation and Future Upgrades: Tesla has made sure that future upgrades are as simple as possible for installers.
 The “dumb” expansion units will be plug-and-play, meaning you won’t need to overhaul your existing setup to increase your energy storage.
 It can be done efficiently and safely.